 What is Hash Power?

 Hash power or hash rate measures the computational power of a miner.
 It is the number of hashes that can be produced by the mining machine in a second.
 Mining involves finding blocks.
 Blocks are found by complex computations.
 These blocks are similar to puzzles.
 To successfully find/generate blocks, a miner needs to make many guesses, sometimes millions of guesses.
-These guesses are made to solve the block.
 To successfully mine a block, a miner needs to hash the block’s header in a specific way.
 In a way, such that hash is equal or less than the target.
-The target changes when miners enter or leave the network.
-The hash is calculated by altering the “Nonce”.
+The target changes every 2016 blocks The hash is calculated by altering the Nonce.

 Hash power is also referred to as the amount of computational power needed for a network such as Bitcoin to operate continuously.
 This is different from miner’s hash power.
 It is the amount of power, a network such as Bitcoin is consuming at a given moment to generate a block within 10 minutes.
 As new miners join or leave the Bitcoin network, the total hash power of the network can change.
 When it changes, the Bitcoin network’s difficulty adjusts itself in a way that, the time needed to produce a new block is 10 minutes.

 Commonly Used Mining Algorithms

 SHA-256 or short for Secure hashing algorithm generates a unique 256-bit string.
 It processes a block in less than 10 minutes.
 Its hash rate is measure in Gigahashes per second.
 The major cryptocurrency that uses SHA-256 include:

 Popular ASICs (Applications Specific Integrated Circuits) like Antminer s9 and s7 uses SHA-256 to mine Bitcoin and other cryptocurrencies.